wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 ## wis2box-create-config

-The wis2box-create-config script is used to create the initial configuration of your wis2box.
+The wis2box-create-config script can be used to create the initial configuration of your wis2box.

 It will ask you a set of question to help setup your configuration.